coleaydelotte/243-Scraper/README.md

 - Load scraped data into a pandas data-frame.

 - Using bs4 and requests, in current state we scrape the format and store it into a file with the `*.html` file extension for ease of development.

+- Using headers to be able to scrape Amazon
+- going to create a program to append and return the top 3 results from the command line